 Alcohol addiction is a chronic, relapsing brain disease that affects people psychologically and physically.
 Effective treatment programs can address both aspects of addiction through counseling and medication.1,2 If you are seeking medication as part of your treatment plan, consider VIVITROL.
-VIVITROL is the first and only non-addictive, once-monthly medication that, when combined with counseling, is proven to help reduce heavy-drinking days.
+VIVITROL is a non-addictive, once-monthly treatment proven to help reduce heavy drinking days in alcohol dependent patients when used with counseling.
 VIVITROL and counseling help reinforce recovery for one month at a time while you work on the psychological aspects of addiction through counseling.3

 TREATING ALCOHOL DEPENDENCE